Anne-SofieAhm/Diagenesis-model/README.md

 (2) *constants.m*

 A script with some basic constants e.g. volume of each box and stoichiometry of the primary minerals.
-This is also were you can change the composition of the primary mineral e.g. from aragonite to high-Mg calcite.
+This script is also were you can change the composition of the primary mineral e.g. from aragonite to high-Mg calcite.

 (3) *dJ6dt.m*